Rkleijnen/NeuCoNS/README.md

 As the simulator is implemented in Python, no installation is required.
 The only thing needed to run the simulator is a Python Interpreter for Python version 3.7 or higher, the python files *network_sim.py*, *netlist_generation.py*, *hardware_graph.py* and *sim_log.py*, and the config file *config.ini*.

 Additionally, a netlist file or a connectivity matrix file is required unless one of the implemented test cases is used.
-More information on the implemented test cases can be found in *Network Simulator.pdf*.
+More information on the implemented test cases can be found in *Network Simulator.pdf* (will be uploaded soon).
 Two exemplary matrix files are also included in this repository and can be found in the folder matrix_files.

 ## Running the Simulator
 ---